 If you reinstall Windows XP with less than 200 MB of free hard-disk space available, System Restore is automatically disabled.
 To see if System Restore is enabled:

-- 1 Click the Start button, then click Control Panel.
+- Click the Start button and click Control Panel.

-- Click Performance and Maintenance.
+- 2 Click Performance and Maintenance.

 - 3 Click System.

-- 4 Click the System Restore tab. - 5 Ensure that Turn off System Restore is unchecked.
+- 4 Click the System Restore tab.

+- Ensure that Turn off System Restore is unchecked.

-Using DellTM PC Restore by Symantec
+Using Dell PC Restore by Symantec